curiosoip/curiosoip/readme.md

 * FullStack Developer
 * Unity developer for video games and immersive experiences
 * I have experience in devops technology with AWS.
+* I have experience in good development practices and SOLID principles as well as clean design patterns and architecture.

 ## Contact